 It doesn’t take long after living with a cat to develop a slight nervous tick at the sound of scratching.

-It’s a fact of life that cats will scratch, and thankfully it's equally as true that you can help control where they'll scratch.
+It’s a fact of life that cats will scratch, but also true is your ability to help control where they scratch.

 Why Cats Scratch